babligan/test1/aboutme.md

 ---
 layout: page
 title: Malusi Mwongeli
-subtitle: Wannabe Redteamer | Published Writer | Literary Aficionado
+subtitle: Infosec Enthusiast | Bookworm | Writer
 ---

-Hey, my name is Malusi Mwongeli and I'm a cybersecurity researcher at e.Kraal Innovation Hub.
-I'm mainly focused on red teaming and I am particularly interested in Offensive Infrastructure.
-This blog is mostly a palce for me to dump stuff I find in my infosec adventures.
+Hey, my name is Malusi Mwongeli and I'm a cybersecurity researcher and published writer.
+I'm mainly focused on red teaming and I am particularly interested in offensive infrastructure.
+This blog is mostly a place for me to dump stuff I find in my infosec adventures.

 I hope it's helpful to you!